tomt1664/gtopex/README.md

 - Import and export xyz format files
 - Create custom graphene lattice structures
 - Translate and rotate selected atoms
-- Interactive structure relaxation with reactive force-field
+- Interactive structure relaxation using a 2D reactive force-field
 - Colour coding of atomic volumes to visualise strain fields
 - Highlighting of ring structures

-Built using C++ and Qt5.6.
+Built using C++ and Qt 5.6.

-For documentation, see the wiki.